 As mentioned earlier (Chapter 6), EPA recommends that you develop an inspection schedule for your site that considers the size, complexity, and other conditions at your site.
 This should include regularly scheduled inspections and less formal inspections.
 EPA recommends that you develop a plan that includes inspections before and after anticipated rain events.
 You might also want to inspect some BMPs during rain events to see if they are actually keeping sediment on site!
-Conducting inspections during rain events also allows a construction site operator to address minor problems before they turn into major problems.
+Conducting inspections during rain events also allows a construction site operator to address minor problems before they turn into major problems

-Temporarily Removed BMPs

-BMPs sometimes need to be temporarily removed to conduct work in an area of the site.
+Temporarily Removed BMPs - BMPs sometimes need to be temporarily removed to conduct work in an area of the site.
 These temporarily removed BMPs should be noted on the site plan and replaced as soon as possible after the completion of the activity requiring their removal.
 If a rain is forecast, the BMPs should be replaced as soon as possible before the rain event.

-Recommended Inspection Sequence

-You should conduct thorough inspections of your site, making sure to inspect all areas and BMPs.
-The seven activities listed below are a recommended inspection sequence that will help you conduct a thorough inspection (adapted from MPCA 2004).
+Recommended Inspection Sequence - You should conduct thorough inspections of your site, making sure to inspect all areas and BMPs.